oss-review-toolkit/ort/README.md

 }
 ```

+The database needs to exist.
+If the schema is defined and is not the default postgress _public_, it need to be previously created and grant usage for the specific database user.
+Left schema entry empty will always default to _public_.

-While the specified schema already needs to exist, the _scanner_ will itself create a table called `scan_results` and
+The _scanner_ will itself create a table called `scan_results` and
 store the data in a [jsonb](https://www.postgresql.org/docs/current/datatype-json.html) column.

 If you do not want to use SSL set the `sslmode` to `disable`, other possible values are explained in the